Fuck. Round 3 is hard.

 One reason for this is that cancer has taken away all my nifty coping mechanism.
 My fitness routines that doubled as meditation are no longer an option for me during treatment (aerial silks, yoga, dancing like a fool in my living room).
 Alcohol is seriously restricted.
 Even comfort food like enchiladas and filet mignon are no longer in my arsenal.
 It is a cruel reality, even for a person I used to consider tough as an ox and multifaceted as a diamond.

-I’ve watched all my castles fall and they were, indeed, made of dust after all.
+I’ve watched all my castles fall.
+They were, indeed, made of dust.

-Fortunately, I can lean on my friends and hopefully all this mess will make me laugh someday.
+Fortunately, hopefully all this mess will make me laugh someday.
 When it’s all over, I’ll let you know.

 Two things I learned very quickly in the first month after diagnosis is that everything sucks and I have no control.
 We’ll call these lessons 1 and 2, respectively.